akurniawan7/akurniawan7/README.md

 - 👋 Hi, I’m @akurniawan7
 - 👀 I’m interested in Backend
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Golang & Database
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...